ministryofjustice/govuk-bank-holidays/README.rst

 Please report bugs and open pull requests on `GitHub`_.

-Update cached bank holidays from GOV.UK using ``python setup.py updatecachedholidays``.
+Update cached bank holidays from GOV.UK using ``python scripts/update-cache.py``.

-Update translation files using ``python setup.py makemessages``, e.g. when updating the i18n module or when adding new languages.
+Update translation files using ``python scripts/messages.py update``, e.g. when updating the i18n module or when adding new languages.
-Compile them using ``python setup.py compilemessages``; this is *required* before testing and distribution.
+Compile them using ``python scripts/messages.py compile``; this is *required* before testing and distribution.
+Updating and compiling translation files requires the gettext system package to be installed.

 Use ``python -m tests`` to run all tests locally.
 Alternatively, you can use ``tox`` if you have multiple python versions.